danielepelleg/VoIP/README.md

     The system has a GUI that starts with the typical telephone interface with 2 buttons to take or hang up the call.

-    - Press the green button to call the other mjua UserAgent.
+    - Press the green button to call the other mjUA UserAgent.

     - Once the conversation has start, you can change the dialog window to see the logs of the call, and see the requests the application has sent and the responses it received.